DataManagementLab/Astrapia/docs/source/explainers/lime.rst

     .. py:method:: __init__(data, predict_fn)

         Initializes a LimeExplainer object.
-        The data object should be an Astrapia dataset_.
+        The data object should be an Astrapia dataset (todo insert link here).
         The pred_fn should be equivalent to predict_proba of sklearn models.